FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

         ->flush()
     ;

-You can also specify HTTP headers.
+You can specify HTTP headers as the second argument to ``refresh()``.
 For instance, to only refresh the JSON representation of an URL:

 .. code-block:: php